Guilhemfuel/passetonbillet/README.md

 $ valet link
 $ valet secure
 ```
-Open a browser at https://PTB.test or look at the file routes/web.php for the full list of URI routes
+Open a browser at https://PTB.test and look at the file routes/web.php for the full list of URI routes.

+## Commands

+#### Generate Routes
+In order to be able to access the `route` helper in vue.js, all of the routes are compiled into a single js files.
+To update this file, the command is: `php artisan ziggy:generate '\''resources/assets/js/routes.js'\''`.

+#### Generate Lang
+In order to be able to access the `trans` helper in vue.js, all of the lang files are compiled into a single js files.
+To update this file, the command is: `ptb:generate-language`.

+#### Give admin rights to a user
+`php artisan ptb:empower {email}`

 ## Coding Practices & Process

+#### Vue.js Components
+The vue components must be organized as follows:
+- If it's a reusable component then it must be in the appropriate folder such as:
+    - Forms, if it's related to forms
+    - Charts, if it's related to charts
+    - Tables if it's related to tables
+    - Shared, if it's a components used in several places of the application such as a modal
+    - or Pages with a logical tree folder structure if it's a component used in one page only

-### New features
+#### New features
 Working on a new feature?
 Here is how to proceed:
 * When working on a feature, we create a new branch.
 If the feature is related to a Trello card (most likely it will always be the case), you open the trello card in your browser, and find the id + name of the card.
 For instance if I open a card and find that the url is `https://trello.com/c/93WXWmyu/193-revert-a-ticket-sold` then I use `193-revert-a-ticket-sold` as a name for my branch.
 * I try to name commits correctly so it’s easy to follow, then I push my branch to github.